 Kelly has also engaged in pro bono work in immigration and housing; most recently, she won a bench trial, preventing her client from eviction.
 When not practicing law, Kelly is involved in various arts organizations in Houston, including serving on the board of the Catastrophic Theatre.

 The University of Texas School of Law, J.D., 2016

-Sotheby’s Institute of Art, M.A. in Art Business, 2013
+Sotheby’s Institute of Art, New York, New York, M.A. in Art Business, 2013

 “The Problem of Auction Houses and Illicit Antiquities: A Call for a Holistic Solution,” published in Volume 51, Issue 3 of the Texas International Law Journal

 Judicial Law Clerk for The Honorable Nancy K. Johnson, U.S. Magistrate Judge, Southern District of Texas, Houston, TX (August 2016-August 2018)